Unite, Ignite, Weld

 Shielding gas is an essential component in stainless steel welding, as it protects the molten weld pool and the surrounding area from atmospheric contamination.
 Stainless steel is prone to oxidation and the formation of unwanted oxides during the welding process, which can lead to defects and reduced corrosion resistance.

-See also Buyer’s Guide To Welding Electrode Sizes
+See also Beginner’s Guide To Welding Safety Equipment

 The most commonly used shielding gases for stainless steel welding are argon and helium, either alone or in a blend.
 Argon provides excellent arc stability and coverage, while helium offers improved heat penetration.
 The choice of shielding gas depends on factors such as the welding method, the type of stainless steel being welded, and the desired weld characteristics.